 7. Ride the Banff Gondola up Sulphur Mountain

 The Banff Gondola offers stunning views of the Town of Banff, and the mountain landscapes that Banff National Park has to offer.
-If you don’t want to pay the full price to ride, you can hike up to the top and pay for a one-way ticket down (or vise versa) to save some money and enjoy nature!
+If you don’t want to pay the full price to ride, you can hike up to the top and pay for a one-way ticket down to save some money and enjoy nature!

 There is a restaurant at the top, trailheads for more hikes, and amazing viewpoints.